thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 <input type="text" name="userName" value="James Carrot" th:value="${user.name}" />
 ```

-Which not only will be correctly displayed by browsers, but also allow us to
+Not only will this be correctly displayed by browsers, but this also allow us to
 (optionally) specify a value attribute in it ("James Carrot", in this case) that
 will be displayed when the prototype is statically opened in a browser, and that
 will be substituted by the value resulting from the evaluation of `${user.name}`
-during Thymeleaf processing of the template.
+during processing of the template.

-If needed, this will allow your designer and developer to work on the very same
+This helps your designer and developer to work on the very same template file
-template file and reduce the effort required to transform a static prototype
+and reduce the effort required to transform a static prototype into a working
-into a working template file.
-The ability to do this is a feature called
+template file.
+The ability to do this is a feature called _Natural Templating_.
-_Natural Templating_.